configcat-labs/feature-flags-in-unity-sample/README.md

 ## Build & Run
 1. Clone this repository to a local folder
-2. Open the folder with Unity hub
+2. Open the "feature-flags-in-unity-sample-app" folder with Unity hub

 ## Learn more